 Inside the church of St. Helen is a large underground water cistern that is accessed by a staircase.
-According to the Coptic church it was discovered in the 4th C by Constantine's mother Helen, and provides water to the Church of Holy sepulcher.
-Don't miss this enchanting cool site, but walk down carefully.
+According to the Coptic church it was discovered in the 4th century by Constantine’s mother Helen, and provides water to the Church of Holy sepulcher.
+Don’t miss this enchanting cool site, but walk down carefully.

 Around the 9th station are other several interesting sites, located behind the Holy Sepulcher.
 The cupola seen on the right is the top of the underground Armenian Chapel of St Helen.
 On the left side of this roof courtyard is the entrance to the Ethiopian church of St. Michael.
 On the far (hidden) left are quarters of the Ethiopian monks.

 A Coptic church is located near this courtyard, entered by a staircase from the courtyard.